Organizing Tips

 5. If you don’t schedule it, it won’t get done.

-Schedule time do it when you are not rushed.
-Do one area, room, box or even corner of a room depending on how much stuff you have to go through and your deadline.
+Schedule time and work when you are not rushed.
+Do one area, room, box or even corner of a room depending on how much stuff you have to go through and your timeline.

 6. Prepare the room for working.

-You will need a series of boxes, bins , bags or containers. for garbage, recycling, donations, items to go to other rooms, items to return to people.
+You will need a series of boxes, bins, bags or containers. for garbage, recycling, donations, items to go to other rooms and items to return to people.

 5 Methods for decluttering the room